Michigan

 changes in weather and most notably November 10th, 1975 the loss of the Edmond

 Fitzgerald in 550 feet of water near Whitefish Point, Canada.
-In respect to
+For more interesting facts on Lake

 Superior check out The